National Renaissance Party (United States): Demonstrations and plots

-Throughout the 1960s and 1970s the NRP held public demonstrations in New York, which often ended in violence.

 May 25, 1963

-On May 25, 1963, an NRP rally on First Avenue between 85th Street and 86th Street was attended by approximately 2500 hecklers who threw "eggs and oranges" at the participants while Jack Weiser, commander of the Jewish War Veterans of New York State, attempted to arrest James Madole for "inciting to riot against the Jewish people."
+On May 25, 1963, an NRP rally on First Avenue between 85th Street and 86th Street was attended by approximately 2500 hecklers who threw "eggs and oranges" at the participants while Jack Weiser, commander of the Jewish War Veterans of New York State, attempted to make a citizen's arrest of James H. Madole for "inciting to riot against the Jewish people."
 At least one member, Louis Mostaccio, was arrested for assault on an NYPD detective as a result of this incident.
 Mostaccio, who attacked the detective with a flagpole, was convicted in June 1963 of assault but acquitted of the additional charge of "violating the weapons law by being in possession of the flagpole."
 Mostaccio ended up serving five days for his crime.

 The White Castle plot

 Later that year, 8 members of the NRP were arrested in New York and charged with "planning to incite rioting" at two White Castle restaurants in The Bronx.
 According to the charges, the NRP plotted riots in response to demonstrations sponsored by the Congress of Racial Equality demanding an end to racially discriminatory hiring practices at the White Castles.
 Madole and Dan Burros were among those arrested, and searches of the members' homes and vehicles turned up, in addition to the usual anti-semitic literature, a "crossbow, steel-tipped arrows, a revolver, a flare gun, a derringer, and a tear-gas pen and pencil set."
 In addition the weapons cache included "bottles of nitric acid, machetes, and bayonets."

 The 8 NRP members were indicted in August 1963.
 District Attorney Isidore Dollinger was quoted in The New York Times as saying that he considered "the prosecution of these individuals, who are closely connected with the American Renaissance Party [sic] — a Nazi movement — to be of the utmost importance."
 Six of the 8 were sentenced in July 1964, with Madole and Burros, called "hate mongers" by the presiding judge, getting two years each.
-Soon thereafter both Burros and Madole were released pending appeal.
+Soon thereafter, both Burros and Madole were released pending appeal.